Minivera/mithril-hobbit/packages/hobbit-navigator/README.md

 ## How to use

-Hobbit navigator is componenent based and thus can be used at any point in the structure.
-This greatly simplifies your code and allows for varied rendering depending on the current URL.
+Hobbit navigator is component based and thus can be used at any point in the structure.
+This greatly simplifies the code and allows for varied rendering depending on the current URL.

 ```javascript
 import m from 'mithril';